 before your flight.
 On the page

-, you can learn about what is acceptable to bring (eg, breastmilk, formula, medicines) and what the security process is like.
+, you can learn about what is acceptable to bring (eg, breastmilk, formula, medications) and what the security process is like.
 Remember, too, that you will need to carry your baby through the metal detector.
-Even if your baby is sleeping in her stroller, you will have to pick her up to go through security.
+Even if your baby is sleeping in a stroller, you will have to pick them up to go through security.